Thulium-Drake/ansible-role-podman_services/README.md

 3. Restart the service

+## OpenBao
+This application requires additional setup after deployment:

+  - Go to the URL of your OpenBao instance (https://<server>)
+  - Generate the unseal keys and the root token
+  - Save these somewhere safe

 ## Authentik notes
 Authentik is an open-source Identity Provider that provides authentication and authorization services.
 The service consists of multiple containers: